w3c/wai-intro-wcag/content/new-in-22.md

 ## About the Personas

-These personas are representations of people with disabilities based on facts and qualitative data about real users.
+These personas are representations of people with disabilities developed from qualitative data on real people.

 The linked persona roles go to the [[Stories of Web Users]](/people-use-web/user-stories/).
 That page has other personas with different disabilities.